PiotrRynio/fullstack-event-list-app/README.md

 1. Install Docker (version 3.7).
 2. Clone this project locally.
-3. Run `npm install` in your bash/command line (in main folder).
-4. Run `npm run start` (it is running Docker script) in your bash/command line (in main folder).
+3. Run `npm run start` (it is running Docker script) in your bash/command line (in main folder).
-5. Go to `http://localhost:3000` in your browser.
+4. Go to `http://localhost:3000` in your browser.

 Running tests:

-1. First run project with docker (look up to "running this project locally").
+1. Run `npm install` in your bash/command line (in main folder).
 2. Run `npm run test-fe` in your bash/command line.
 3. Run `npm run test-be` in your bash/command line.

+   In case of failed MongoDB tests you should run Docker (look above) <br/>
+   or install proper version of MongoDB Compass.

 Others:

 1. API port: 5000.
 2. MongoDB port: 27017.
 3. Node version: 16.
-4. You can start without Docker too (You may need another steps then bellow):
+4. You can start without Docker too <br/>
+   (You may need another steps than below ex. installing proper version of MongoDB Compass):
    1. Run `npm install` in your bash/command line (in main folder).
    2. Next `npm run start-fe` (frontend) or `npm run start-be` (backend) in your bash/command line (in main folder).